thphr/MDSDIndividualPortfolie/README.md

-The DSL can be written using the extension; iot
+The DSL can be written using the extension; iot.
 To run the DSL, following DSL program can be used:

 language python